Gender Wars: East and South

 Sector Academic/University

-Collaborator Contribution Intellectual input to Gender wars networking events, introduction to new academic and non-academic stakeholders.
+Collaborator Contribution Mutual intellectual input to Gender Wars networking events (and from Gender wars network members to Hub networking events), introduction to new academic and non-academic stakeholders.

 Impact Currently no outputs; collaboration started in January 2023.